 Improper clearance to window.
 Recessed windows, particularly in stucco designs, often lack sufficient room to allow the SAF products to terminate vertically, above the finished stucco or brick sill.
 This results in a 'bathtub effect', trapping water in the system where it finds its way through the slightest hole and into the building.
-Luhr recommends elevating the rough window sill at least 4-inches above the rough opening to provide for proper slope of the membrane and clearance to the window sill product.
+Luhr recommends elevating the rough window sill at least 4-inches above the horizontal shelf to allow sufficient vertical termination of the membrane and clearance to the window sill product.
 Window offsets less than 6-inches should require the window to be installed after the sill is waterproofed.

-Leakage at Flashing Product Lap Joints.
+- Leakage at Flashing Product Lap Joints.
 SAF products stick together very well, giving a false impression that a seam is entirely waterproof when it isn't.
 Luhr says that the primary leakage is at the recessed window sill, where multiple pieces are joined together or when wrinkles occur at splices.
-When products are installed at inside corners and 90-degree joints, small openings can occur which allow water to travel through.

-Complex Inside Corners.
+When products are installed at inside corners and 90-degree joints, small openings can occur which allow water to travel through. - Complex Inside Corners.
 Many popular SAF products do not flex and stretch around three-dimensional corners, requiring the SAF to be cut and spliced.
 At inside recessed corners, Luhr insists that a folded corner-not a spliced corner-should be installed.
-Folded corners are created by folding the product into the dimensional shape which results in a completely waterproof joint.
+Folded corners are created by folding the product into the dimensional shape which results in a completely waterproof joint. - Outside Corners.

-Inside the wall cavity, a flexible flashing membrane joint leaks into the building cavity.
-Inside 90-degree corners often leak here when the top membrane is not firmly pressed into the corner.

-Outside Corners.
 SAF products must be cut and spliced to lay flat, creating a pinhole where no protection exists.
 Luhr says that despite manufacturers suggesting use of a corner piece (often called a "bowtie"), leakage still occurs.
-Luhr prefers products that can completely cover the outside corner, such as DuPont's FlexWrapTM which stretches and can be installed around corners without cutting.
+Luhr prefers products that can completely cover the outside corner, such as DuPont's FlexWrap[TM] which stretches and can be installed around corners without cutting. - Inadequate Slope at Sills.

-Splices lead to failure.
-Inside corners should be folded, not cut and spliced, to provide a leak-free joint.
-See sequence below.

-Outside corners need additional waterproofing to eliminate a pinhole leak, installed prior to the SAF membrane.
-This non-reinforced SAF product contours to the complex corner, which will be covered with a reinforced SAF membrane.

-Inside corners can be folded instead of cut to eliminate leaks, as shown here.
-The next SAF membrane will cover the jamb and extend over this fold, creating a waterproof joint.

-Inadequate Slope at Sills.
 SAF products are considered waterproof when perfectly installed, but few installations are perfect.
 Luhr recommends providing positive slope under the flashings to promote rapid drying and movement of water.
 The minimum recommended slope is 1⁄2-inch per foot to keep water from ponding within the system.
 For level sills, perfection is required.

-This multi-million dollar window failure affected a seniors' care facility.
-Recessed window openings had reversed slope towards the interior, and missing waterproof components led to this failure.

 The Self-Sealing Myth.
 In Luhr's investigations of thousands of windows, he concludes that SAF products cannot be trusted to self-seal around fasteners used to secure lath and other components.
 "We would never allow hundreds of nails to penetrate a built-up roof system, which is 10 times thicker than these SAF products," Luhr said.
 "Why do we allow lath fasteners on the flat portions of recessed sills?"
-He recommends prohibiting all fasteners on the horizontal portion, securing the lath at least 2-inches above the rough sill on the vertical sides.
+He recommends prohibiting all fasteners on the horizontal portion, securing the lath at least 2-inches higher than the horizontal shelf and only on the vertical sides.
 Luhr argues that stucco routinely spans studs up to 24-inches apart, and there is no need to fasten lath that is only spanning a few inches horizontally.